Rock-ons (Docker Plugins)¶

 Adding your own Rock-on¶

-The rockon-registry contains the current list of freely available rock-on definition files and servers as the repository for Rock-ons Available by default.
-Please consider donating, or asking your favourite project to donate, a rock-on via a GitHub pull request to this repository.
+The rockon-registry contains the current list of freely available rock-on definition files and servers as the repository for Rock-ons available by default.
+Please consider contributing, or asking your favourite project to contribute, a rock-on via a GitHub pull request to this repository (see Contributing a Rock-on for more information).
 Note that it is also possible to add to the available Rock-ons by placing a suitably configured and named json file in the /opt/rockstor/rockons-metastore directory of your Rockstor install.
 For full instructions and examples please see the rockon-registry README.md.
 Some projects prefer to host their own Rock-on plugins and this feature enables the use of other projects official Rock-ons.
 An example of a project that takes advantage of this feature is Emby with their official Rock-on definition file for the Emby server component.
 However this same Emby Rock-on has now been added to the official Rockstor Rock-on registry.